SURGroup/UQpy/docs/source/distributions/multivariate_distributions.rst

 where :math:`\mu` is the mean vector, :math:`\Sigma` is the covariance matrix, and :math:`k` is the dimension of `x`.

+The :class:`.MultivariateNormal` class is imported using the following command:

+>>> from UQpy.distributions.collection.MultivariateNormal import MultivariateNormal

 .. autoclass:: UQpy.distributions.collection.MultivariateNormal
     :members: